Cyclonecode/mysql-notification/README.md

 - You first need to build your shared library using:

-> cc -c mysql-notification.c -o mysql-notification.so -I/path/mysql/headers
+> gcc -c -Wall -fpic mysql-notification.c -I/path/mysql/headers
+> gcc -shared -o mysql-notification.so mysql-notification.o

 Notice that you'll need to have the mysql headers installed on your system.
 Using linux this can be done by running: